 Converted from a Methodist chapel built in the early 1900s, The O2 Institute (formerly the hmv Institute and The Institute) is a beautiful venue with a lot of history.
-Having hosted the likes of Pink Floyd, The Cure and Arctic Monkeys down the years, this iconic venue has played an essential part in Birmingham’s live music culture in Birmingham for the past 30 years, the Institute has hosted bands such a Pink Floyd, The Cure and Arctic Monkeys, as well as multiple club nights.
+Having hosted the likes of Pink Floyd, The Cure and Arctic Monkeys down the years, this iconic venue has played an essential part in Birmingham’s live music culture for the past 30 years.
 With four separate rooms – the 1500 capacity main room, the 600 capacity O2 Institute2, the 300 capacity O2 Institute3, and a separate VIP area, there is something to cater for all.

 The O2 Institute is a strictly 14+ venue, and under 16s must be accompanied by an adult.
 The venue has a bar in every room, but outside food and drink may not be brought in.
 A cloakroom is available at most events for a small charge.
-The O2 Institute is physically accessible for wheelchair users, but they ask for special needs customers to contact them ahead of time via 0121 643 0428, so that appropriate arrangements can be made.
+The O2 Institute is physically accessible for wheelchair users, but they request that special needs customers contact them ahead of time via 0121 437 4150, so that appropriate arrangements can be made.

 Getting to the O2 Institute

-The O2 Institute is situated on Digbeth High Street, right in the heart of the city – once driving in the city, follow directions to Digbeth and the venue will be easy to find.
+The O2 Institute is situated on Digbeth High Street, south of the city centre.
+Once in Birmingham, follow directions to Digbeth and the venue will be easy to find.

 On-street parking is available away from the High Street.
-The Bullring car park also has hundreds of spaces and is open until 12am – it’s just a short five-minute walk to the venue.
-Walk down the hill behind St. Martin church, and the venue will be on your left.
+The Bullring car park also has hundreds of spaces and is open until 12am – it’s just a short five-minute walk to the venue from there.
+Walk down the hill behind St. Martin’s Church, and the venue will be on your left.

 By public transport

-Travelling by train, New Street Station and Moor Street Station are both a short walk away from the venue.
-If you are coming from further afield, Birmingham’s Digbeth Coach Station is directly opposite the venue and offers excellent connections with other UK cities including London, Manchester, Leicester and Nottingham.
+If travelling by train, New Street Station and Moor Street Station are both a short walk away from the venue.
+If coming from further afield, Birmingham’s Digbeth Coach Station is directly opposite the venue and offers excellent connections with other UK cities including London, Manchester, Leicester and Nottingham.

 Spot something wrong?
 Are we missing a venue?
 Let us know at email@example.com.